girishji/autosuggest.vim/README.md

-# search-complete
+# Live Cmdline

-Async search mode auto-completion plugin for Vim.
-Once you start using it you'll not want to go back!
+This plugin provides async-autocompletion for search and commands in cmdline-mode.
+Sometimes it helps to know what words (starting with a letter) are available in the buffer for search even before searching.
+If you liked Vim's `wildmenu`, you'd want popup autocompletion for completing commands and arguments.

 __How it helps?__

-- Use fewer keystrokes to search words.
-- Preview searchable words in a popup menu.
-- Search multiple words even across line boundary.
 - Unobtrusive and does not interfere with Vim's idioms.
+- Preview searchable words and commands in a popup menu.
+- Search multiple words even across line boundary; Fuzzy search.
+- Fast; Does not hang up on large files or while searching wildcard paths.

 __How to use it?__

 - Search using `/` or `?`.
+Enter commands using `:` as usual.
 - `<Tab>` and `<Shift-tab>` will select menu items.
 - `<Ctrl-E>` dismisses popup menu.
 - `<Enter>` accepts selection, and `<Esc>` dismisses search.
 - `<Ctrl-C>` will force popup menu to close.

+__Multiline Search__

 - Type the character between words (like `<Space>`) after the first word to include the second word in search.
 - Type `\n` at the end of the last word in a line to continue to next line.
+- Available only when fuzzy option is not selected.

-### Popup Menu
+### Normal Popup Menu

 [![asciicast](https://asciinema.org/a/dGNdbLbsTMSdaL8E4PonxQDKL.svg)](https://asciinema.org/a/dGNdbLbsTMSdaL8E4PonxQDKL)

-### Flat Popup Menu
+### Popup Menu over Statusline

 Main window remains fully visible since popup is positioned on the statusline.
 This is the default option.